Available Degrees

 Brice Sorli

-Plant and Microbiological sciences for agro-environment
+Plant and Microbiological Sciences for the Agro-Environment

 • Microbial ecology

-• Roles of microorganisms in ecosystems
+• The roles of microorganisms in ecosystems

-The " Plant and Microbiological Sciences for the Agro-Environment " program offers training through research in the fields of plant sciences and microbiology.
-The training addresses the study of plants and microorganisms at the molecular and cellular levels, and at the level of the organism in interaction with its agro-environment.
+The "Plant and Microbiological Sciences for the Agro-Environment" program offers training through research in the fields of plant sciences and microbiology.
+The program focuses on the study of plants and microorganisms at the molecular and cellular levels, as well as at the organismal level in relation to its agro-environment.

 Contact